nyctonio/student-recordkeeping/readme.md

--------------------  Hello Programmer ----------------
+# Student Record Keeping Project

+## A record Keeping project made in Python Using Tkinter

 this is a project of a student database
------>if you encounter an error while running the main.py

--->  There may be 2 main reasons for that
+If you encounter an error while running the main.py There may be 2 main reasons for that

 1.  your directory might be wrong.
 Open the whole folder tkinter_project in vs code the directory in which this is running should be like.